On Bowen's entropy inequality and almost specification for flows: Generic points

 \section{Generic points}

-Generic points are a useful tool in ergodic theory.
-When they exist allow to obtain a quantitative difference between invariant measures.
-In this section we collect some relevant properties of the set of generic points respect to an invariant measure, and we establish a relationship between generic points for a flow and that of the time-1 map.
-The results in this section are probably folklore, but to the best of our knowledge neither a proof nor a statement have never appeared in the literature, and we include their proofs for completeness.
+This section collects some relevant properties of the set of generic points with respect to an invariant measure.
+We establish a relationship between generic points for a flow and for { its} time-1 map. {Some} results in this section are probably folklore, but to the best of our knowledge, neither a proof {n}or a {precise} statement {has ever appeared} in the literature, and we include their proofs for completeness.